Business and Enterprise

 Keeper for Business provides a secure and robust set of controls over organizational units, roles, teams and shared folders.
 The powerful back-end controls of Keeper provide the most robust security layers that provide least-privilege access and full delegated administration.

 For Roles that enforce the transferability of a user's account:

 All encryption is performed client side, and at no time does Keeper have the ability to decrypt the information being shared or transferred.
-Additionally, at no time is a user's key shared.
+Additionally, at no time is a user's client key shared.
+Therefore, the data cached on a user’s device cannot be decrypted without the user’s master password.
 A user who is removed from a team, shared folder, or direct share will not receive new data from the team, shared folder, or record.
-Thus, although the key is compromised with that individual, the key is not usable for gaining access to the underlying data.
+Although the record, folder and team keys are compromised to the admin, the keys are not usable for gaining access to the underlying record or folder data.